-Unfortunately, at the moment we can’t accept any donations but this should change very soon (aiming for Autumn 2016).
+Unfortunately, at the moment we can’t accept any financial donations.

 Currently, the vast majority of funding for Payara project development comes from the Payara Support subscriptions.
 So, if you run Payara Server in development or production and would like to donate to the project, consider buying a support subscription!
 You will not only benefit from an on-going support from the Payara Team but you will also directly contribute to the development and engineering effort behind Payara.

 A full list of our Support SLAs can be found in the Payara Support Services Overview Brochure.
 The document also explains the support levels, additional support features, pricing & policies.